 The mass lapse stress of 40% of business is prescribed under the Solvency II Standard Formula approach.
+Although, it is noted that the Society's experience is significantly lower than the mass lapse sress.

 b) Market risk

 Market risk arises through the possibility of losses on the Society's financial investments through movements in market prices.